Blog Post

 The real draw, though, is the ability to use plugins, of which there are thousands.

-Third party themes, purchased outside of the platform, can now also be uploaded, including bespoke themes.
+Third-party themes purchased outside the platform can now also be uploaded, including bespoke themes.
 So WordPress.com is now looking a lot more attractive.

-Purchasing the Business Plan means that extra storage is provided for images and videos, and the WordPress branding is removed.
+Purchasing the Business Plan provides extra storage for images and videos and removes the WordPress branding.

 You are also walked through the setup with a handy wizard.